pommicket/camlet/README.md

 ## Building from source

-camlet requires meson-build, a C compiler, and the development libraries for SDL2, SDL2\_ttf, GL (headers only), v4l2, udev, sodium, jpeglib (from IJG), ogg, vorbis, theora, and fontconfig.
+camlet requires meson-build, a C compiler, and the development libraries for SDL2, SDL2\_ttf, GL (headers only), v4l2, udev, sodium, jpeglib (from IJG), ogg, vorbis, vpx, and fontconfig.

 These can all be installed on Debian/Ubuntu with